 The Oregon and Washington Dungeness crab fishery is one of the few derby-style commercial fisheries.
 The dash for the cash can lead some owners and vessel captains to put profits over crewman safety.
 Having a few extra pots on board, continuing to work in weather too rough, or ignoring warning signs of needed repairs can lead to tragic injuries or death.
 Attorney Beard knows about fishing vessel safety; he has represented the estates of over 30 crewmen who have suffered wrongful deaths, and he has represented hundreds of seriously injured commercial fishermen.

 Millions In Compensation Recovered Under Federal Maritime Law

-If you have been injured working as a crewman on an Oregon based commercial fishing vessel, your rights to compensation are governed by a complex system of Federal maritime laws.
+If you have been injured working as a crewman on an Oregon-based commercial fishing vessel, your rights to compensation are governed by a complex system of federal maritime laws.
 In almost all cases, you have the right to have your medical bills paid.
 When injured, you may be entitled to your full season contract.
-Your employer should also provide you a daily living allowance while you are recovering from your injuries.
+Your employer should also provide you with a daily living allowance while you are recovering from your injuries.